Ramón Troncoso

-Career
+Playing career

 Los Angeles Dodgers

-Troncoso signed as a non-drafted free agent by the Dodgers on June 20, 2002, Troncoso played his first three professional seasons for the Dodgers Dominican Summer League team.
+Troncoso signed as an undrafted free agent by the Los Angeles Dodgers on June 20, 2002, Troncoso played his first three professional seasons for the Dominican Summer League Dodgers.

-In 2005, he was sent to the Rookie-League Ogden Raptors, where he led the team in saves with 13.

-He pitched for the Class-A Columbus Catfish and the Class-A Advanced Vero Beach Dodgers in 2006, and was ranked as the 22nd best prospect in the Dodger organization by Baseball America.
-With Vero Beach he went 1-3 with a 6.75 ERA in 18 appearances.
-He pitched in 23 games, going 4-0 with 15 saves and a 2.41 ERA with Columbus, tossing seven hitless frames with five strikeouts during his final six outings.
+In 2005, Troncoso was sent to the rookie-level Ogden Raptors, where he led the team in saves with 13.
+He pitched for the Single-A Columbus Catfish and the High-A Vero Beach Dodgers in 2006, and was ranked as the 22nd best prospect in the Dodger organization by Baseball America.
+With Vero Beach he went 1-3 with a 6.75 ERA and 31 strikeouts in 18 appearances.
+Troncoso pitched in 23 games, going 4-0 with 15 saves and a 2.41 ERA with Columbus, tossing seven hitless frames with five strikeouts during his final six outings.

 Troncoso split the 2007 season between the Single-A Inland Empire 66ers of San Bernardino and the Double-A Jacksonville Suns.
-He was added to the Dodgers 40-man roster after the '07 season, and made his Major League Debut on April 1, 2008, for the Dodgers against the San Francisco Giants.
+He was added to the Dodgers' 40-man roster after the season, in order to be protected from the Rule 5 draft.
+Troncoso made his Major League Debut on April 1, 2008, for the Dodgers against the San Francisco Giants.
 He pitched to one batter and induced an inning-ending double-play.
-He split the season between the Triple-A Las Vegas 51s and the Dodgers.
-He finished the 2008 season with a record of 1-1 and a 4.26 ERA in 32 relief appearances for the Dodgers.
+Troncoso split the season between the Triple-A Las Vegas 51s and the Dodgers.
+He finished the 2008 season with a record of 1-1 and a 4.26 ERA with 38 strikeouts in 32 relief appearances for the Dodgers.

 In 2009 Troncoso spent the entire season with the Dodgers, working in a team high 73 games and finishing 5-4 with a 2.72 ERA.
-In 2010, he appeared in 52 games with the Dodgers, though he was briefly reassigned to AAA in mid-season.
-Overall, he was 2-3 with a 4.33 ERA.
+In 2010, he appeared in 52 games with the Dodgers, though he was briefly reassigned to Triple-A midway through the season.
+Overall, Troncoso was 2-3 with a 4.33 ERA and 34 strikeouts.